Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2 trilayered square ferrimagnets: Simulation Protocol

 \textbf{(5) The fluctuation of the cooperative energy per site} at temperature, $T$, by:

 where $E(T,t)$ is the instantaneous cooperative energy per site, for the system at time $t$ and temperature, $T$, within the exposure interval, $\delta$.

 At the pseudo-critical temperatures, the fluctuations peak.
-Around this temperature close range simulations were performed to narrow down the position of \textit{the reported critical temperatures} with an accuracy of, $\Delta T_{crit}=0.04$ .
-Compensation temperature ($<T_{crit}$), where the total magnetisation again becomes zero, is determined by linear interpolation from the two neighbouring points across the zero of magnetization in the plots of order parameter vs. temperature [e.g. Figure \ref{fig_mag_fr_afr}(a)].
+Around this temperature close range simulations were performed to narrow down the position of the reported critical temperatures with an accuracy of, $\Delta T_{crit}=0.04$ .
+Compensation temperature ($<T_{crit}$), where the total magnetisation again becomes zero, is determined by linear interpolation from the two neighbouring points across the zero of magnetization in the plots of order parameter versus temperature [e.g. Figure \ref{fig_mag_fr_afr}(a)].
+The upper bounds of linear interpolation provide us with an estimate of the errors with the values of compensation points \cite{Scarborough}.
 The Jackknife method \cite{Newman} is used to provide an estimate of the errors with the magnetizations and fluctuations.